kidGodzilla/jQuery-Motion-Blur-Gallery/README.md

 # Usage

-1. Include `motion-blur-gallery.css`, `jQuery`, `tweenMax.min.js` (from the GreenSock animation library), & `jquery.motion-blur-gallery.js` in your project.
-These files are all included in this repository.
+1. Include `motion-blur-gallery.css`, `jquery`, `tweenMax.min.js` (from the GreenSock animation library, included), & `jquery.motion-blur-gallery.js` in your project.
+These files are all included in this repository for your convenience.

 2. Add your images (or other markup) to your page, nested inside an unordered list.
 For example: